SDK Version 3 Documentation

 [ output-] (private="true" or IO_HIDE_PIN.
 User can't see this pin).

-RULE 4 - If you want to release a module with major changes - consider releasing it with a updated module ID.
+RULE 4 - If you want to release a module with major changes - consider releasing it with an updated module ID.
 The user will have to manually replace the old module, but there is no problem loading old projects.
 This is very safe.

 Combining Several Modules into one .SEM